CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/e13.png)

-4. Once the installation of updates complete, a message will appear asking **Restart Required**.
+4. Once the installation of updates complete, a message will appear asking **Restart required**.
 Click on **Restart now** to restart the virtual machine.

    ![ws name.](media/im32.png)